3 Amazing Benefits of Fasted Exercise

 - Eat soon after doing an intense workout.
 I recommend refueling with an easy-to-digest protein like a bone broth protein shake or some chicken or salmon and a starchy carb such as sweet potato.

-When you start doing fasted exercise, it’ll take about two weeks for your body to master the art of burning fat for fuel.
+When you start working out during a fast, it’ll take about two weeks for your body to master the art of burning fat for fuel.
 Hang in there, even if your workouts are a little tough at first.
 I promise that your investment will pay off big-time when the pounds melt off, your insulin level drops, and you crush your rivals on the court, the track, or the field!

 Keep thinking Big and living BOLD!